PhanAnh-V/StudentVibe/replit.md

 - July 09, 2025.
 Moved translate_to_japanese function to tasks.py for background processing
 - July 09, 2025.
 Updated form submission route to be instant by offloading AI translation and personality generation to background worker queue
 - July 09, 2025.
 Implemented process_student_answers background job that handles both translation and personality signature generation
+- July 09, 2025.
+Fixed start.sh script by removing outdated Connection import from RQ (which was causing worker crashes)
+- July 09, 2025.
+Enhanced translation error handling in background job with individual question processing and detailed logging
+- July 09, 2025.
+Added graceful fallback to synchronous processing when Redis/RQ background jobs fail

 ## User Preferences